 Other causes.
 People with cancer can still have pain from other causes, like migraines, arthritis, or chronic low back pain.
 The treatment plan your doctors develop with you should also include these kinds of pain, because any pain decreases your quality of life.

 You know your own pain best.
-To help your doctor better understand your pain, he or she may ask the following questions about your pain:
+To help your doctor better understand your pain, he or she may ask the following questions:

-- What the pain feels like, in your own words
+- What does the pain feel like, in your own words?

-The doctor may also ask you to describe the pain using a scale from 1 to 10 or offer words that help describe the pain, such as burning, stabbing, or throbbing.
+The doctor may also ask you to describe how much pain you are having by using a scale from 0 to 10, or offer words that help describe the pain, such as burning, stabbing, or throbbing.

 Management and treatment